Francis Carden Recaps Pega Infinity & Digital Transformation Sessions

 Krista White: In your keynote, you talked about layering tactical RPA into DPA as a strategy.
 Can you tell me a little bit about that?

-Francis Carden: Yeah I mean, I think all too often people are … well I mean, there’s enough vendors out there talking about RPA as if it’s gonna solve world peace.
+Francis Carden: Yeah I mean, I think all too often people are … well I mean, there are enough vendors out there talking about RPA as if it’s gonna solve world peace.
 It’s a tactical way to bridge gaps from in my world to get to a true digital transformation.
 If you try to think about robots strategically, you’ll end up being very unhappy with the end result.
 DPA is more about looking at the whole process, the end to end journeys for customers and the outcomes and you can plug the gaps with robots, where it’s difficult to do integration.
 And that is really the strategic way to look at it, rather than the tactical way.

 Krista White: I loved in your session, you talked about end of lifing robots when you get those API’s set up or end of lifing robots once you fix the problem.
 Can you tell me a little bit about that?
 Give us a summary.